nazunalika/linux-guide-and-hints/source/el/unbound.rst

 ^^^^^^^

 .. meta::
-    :description: How to install/configure Unbound on Rocky for DNS forwarding for a network or a standalone machine.
+    :description: How to install/configure Unbound on Enterprise Linux for DNS forwarding for a network or a standalone machine.

 Requirements
 ------------